Rail transport in Malaysia: Peninsular Malaysia

-There are two primary railway networks in Peninsular Malaysia: The KTM West Coast Line, which runs from Padang Besar in Perlis where it connects with Thailand’s railway network, to the Woodlands Train Checkpoint in Singapore, as well as the KTM East Coast Line between Gemas in Negeri Sembilan and Tumpat in Kelantan.
-Within the West Coast Line lies several branch lines, which include railways from Kuala Lumpur to Port Klang, Subang Jaya to Subang Airport, Sentul to Batu Caves, Bukit Mertajam to Butterworth, Kempas to Tanjung Pelepas and Kempas to Pasir Gudang.
+There are two primary railway networks in Peninsular Malaysia: The KTM West Coast railway line, which runs from Padang Besar in Perlis where it connects with Thailand’s railway network, to the Woodlands Train Checkpoint in Singapore, as well as the KTM East Coast railway line between Gemas in Negeri Sembilan and Tumpat in Kelantan.
+Within the West Coast Line lies several branch lines, which include railways from Kuala Lumpur to Port Klang, Subang Jaya to the Sultan Abdul Aziz Shah Airport, Sentul to Batu Caves, Bukit Mertajam to Butterworth, Kempas to Tanjung Pelepas and Kempas to Pasir Gudang.
 The entire 1,776 km network uses tracks, and uses a ballasted setup with locally manufactured concrete sleepers.
 Since the early 1980s, companies formed via international collaboration, such as Mastrak Sdn Bhd had been producing these sleepers via technology transfer.
 In the five years period of 1982-1987 alone, it was estimated that around 500,000 pieces of concrete sleepers had been laid down for the Kerdau-Jerantut and Sungai Yu-Tumpat lines.